Fengwuu/Fengwuu_Test_Service/README.md

 This is my project, I'm working very hard and I'm sure it has a great future.
 Its development is underway and it is not finished yet.

+## Future updates
+- Chat, where users can tell each other their opinion about test, and just talk
+- More optimisation
+- Likes and comments for tests
+- deepening of the DRF branch of project
+- reformating code to contain business logic in services.py

 ## License